How to Use the Command 'find' (with examples)

 Explanation:

-: Indicates the end of the-exec
+: Indicates the end of the command to execute for each file.

 Example output: